bezveza/WPF-IO-ControlModule/README.md

 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/BlueIOModule.png)
 ![](https://github.com/EdoLabWorks/ximgs/blob/master/newIOmodule.png)

 Add additional external libraries to control real devices such as wireless I/O modules or machine/instruments for industrial applications.
-You can also easily customize it to interface with any gadgets from your personal projects.
+You can customize it to interface with any gadgets from your personal projects.

 Start, control and close any processes in your computer using your mobile device.